josh-hs-ko/Thesis/README.md

 #### Prelude.Category.Pullback
 A pullback is defined to be a terminal object in the category of spans over a slice category.
 Any two pullback objects are isomorphic.
-Pullback preservation of functors is also defined.
+Pullback preservation of fun⁻ctors is also defined.

 #### Prelude.Category.Pullback.Midpoint
 *The Midpoint Lemma:*